 Tax fraud involves the willful attempt to evade or defeat a tax imposed, resulting in the deprivation of funds owed to the state or federal government.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, tax fraud offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state tax fraud offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise, and experience, click here.

-Federal tax fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS, and the Department of Justice.
+Federal tax fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS and the Department of Justice.
 Some common federal statutes criminalizing tax fraud include:

 26 USC Sec.
 7201 –